-Provides a practical education/work experience in a physician's office or health care facility.
+Provides an 80-hour practical education/work experience in a physician's office or health care facility.
 The student is supervised and evaluated by qualified and licensed medical personnel.
-The student will have experiences in applying knowledge in performing administrative procedures including reception responsibilities, coding, insurance billing, transcription, release of information, and other related administrative medical office tasks.
-Development of a professional attitude through interaction with other professionals and consumers in the health care field is encouraged.
+The student will have experiences in applying knowledge in performing administrative procedures including reception responsibilities, coding, insurance billing, release of information, and other related administrative medical office tasks.
+Development of a professional attitude through interaction with other professionals and consumers in the health care field is expected.